badnessdotai/catalog/catalog/google-bard-inaccuracy.md

 One of the points Bard responded with was that the James Webb Space Telescope “took the very first pictures of a planet outside of our own solar system,” which is incorrect since the first pictures of a planet outside of our solar system were taken by the Very Large Telescope in 2004.

-Google did not seem to fact check Bard’s answer before publishing it as part of their advertisement, and as a result of the inaccuracy they lost about $100B in market value.
+Google did not seem to fact check Bard’s answer before publishing it as part of their advertisement.
+Google lost roughly $100B in market value following the announcement.